wysiib/linter-languagetool/README.md

 - You can use a local languagetool server by setting the preference to the path of languagetool-server.jar The server will automatically be started.
 Note that you need to use languagetool version >=3.6 for the local server.
 - Additionally, you can store your mother tongue to enable languagetool's checks for false friends and common mistakes.
+- For improved error detection, download and install the n-gram data as outlined [here](http://wiki.languagetool.org/finding-errors-using-n-gram-data).
+The Atom plugin provides a preference to pass the n-gram path to the languagetool server.

 ## Contributing
 Feel free to provide feature requests or bug reports using the link above.